 Kisa roused from his musing and looked back across the street, deciding he much preferred contemplating the sparkly bookstore clerk to these other troubled ruminations.
 His eyes widened when he realized that the object of his dark-eyed peeping was staring out of the bookstore's front window, looking back at him.

 Shocked at this realization, the stalkerish catman immediately scrambled back into his usual corner and out of sight.
 Kisa's heart pounded at the thought the bookstore clerk had seen him.

 Yokozawa awoke with a growl.
-He stretched out his long lean body and before his cool gray eyes had even fully blinked themselves awake his thick black tail was already switching in irritation.
+He stretched out his long, lean body and before his gray eyes had even fully blinked themselves awake, his thick, black tail was already switching in irritation.
 The big tom pulled himself up into a seated position.
 Ears flat, the black neko immediately turned his back to the large plate glass window to avoid the glances of the people passing by outside on the sidewalk.